Abstract

 Jobs

-Many job offers (PhD and post-docs) will be posted here in a near-future, in the meantime do not hesitate to contact me if you are interested in the topic!
+More job offers (PhD and post-docs) will be posted here in a near-future, in the meantime do not hesitate to contact me if you are interested in the theory of Graph ML and GNNs in general!

 Associated papers